webbhuset/elm-json-decode/README.md

                         )
             )
 ```
-Now this looks ridicolus, but one thing is interesting: The record is
+Now this looks ridiculous, but one thing is interesting: The record is
 constructed using named variables (in the innermost function).

-The fields are decoded one at the time and then the decoded value is bound to a
+The fields are decoded one at the time with each decoded value being bound in turn to a
-contiunation function using `andThen`.
-The innermost function will have access to
+continuation function using `andThen`.
+The innermost function has access to
 all the named argument variables from the outer scopes.

 The above code can be improved by using the helper function `require`.
-This is
+Here is
 the same decoder expressed in a cleaner way:

 ```elm